Kinto/kinto/docs/core/glossary.rst

         An endpoint handles a particular HTTP verb at a particular URL.

     extensible
-        «Extensible» means that the component behaviour can be overriden via lines of code.
+        «Extensible» means that the component behaviour can be overridden via lines of code.
 It differs from «:term:`pluggable`».

     Identity Provider